neobadger/google-apps-scripts-workflow/README.md

 # Google Apps Script - Development Template
 This project was created to make the development of [Google Apps Script](https://developers.google.com/apps-script/) (including [Google Ads Script](https://developers.google.com/google-ads/scripts/)) a more joyful experience.
 Currently, Google Apps Script does not currently support ES6 syntax (at the time of commit), making the developer experience more painful than watching Brittney Spears [make life decisions in 2007](https://en.wikipedia.org/wiki/Britney_Spears#2006%E2%80%932007:_Personal_struggles_and_Blackout).

-As such, to bring Google Apps Script into 2019, this development workflow template will allow you write modular, ES6 code which is concatenated and transpiled, ready for you to upload to a Google Ads/Google Apps environment.
+As such, to bring Google Apps Script into 2019, this development workflow template will allow you write modular, ES6 code which gets dynamically imported into a single file, and transpiled ready for you to upload to a Google Ads/Google Apps environment.

 ## Installation